-The imposition of tourism / hospitality / other levies by governments and tourism authorities to fund new tourism projects and upgrade existing infrastructure to enhance the visitor’s overall experience is a growing trend globally.
+The imposition of tourism/hospitality/ other levies by governments and tourism authorities to fund new tourism projects and upgrade existing infrastructure to enhance the visitor’s overall experience is a growing trend globally.
 Levies are based either on nightly room occupancy or per person per night and rates vary with hotel category and destination.
-Certain resorts and hotels may levy a nightly resort charge to all reservations that includes access to all resort amenities such as internet access, fitness centre, spa, golf driving range etc. All such tourism levies / fees / charges are never included in the room rate and your package price as they are payable directly to the hotel / resort on the spot by the guest in local currency upon check out / in.
+Certain resorts and hotels may levy a nightly resort charge to all reservations that include access to all resort amenities such as internet access, fitness center, spa, golf driving range, etc. All such tourism levies/fees/ charges are never included in the room rate and your package price as they are payable directly to the hotel/resort on the spot by the guest in local currency upon check out / in.
 The Client may address any levy related queries directly with the hotel.

 11. GENERAL INFORMATION